Your Basket

 even found that rosemary oil was just as effective at regrowing hair as minoxidil.
 Minoxidil is a common hair regrowth agent used to treat thinning hair and male pattern baldness.

-There are many ways to use rosemary oil to increase hair growth, including combining it with useful carrier oils like coconut oil, which have their own benefits for hair density as well as skin and scalp health
+There are many ways to use rosemary oil to increase hair growth, including combining it with useful carrier oils like coconut oil, which have their own benefits for hair density as well as skin and scalp health.

 You can also refer to our dilution guide for a more in-depth view on how to mix your rosemary oil for promoting hair growth.
+Or alternatively use our pre made and ready to use mix of rosemary oil for hair.

 Learn more about the benefits of rosemary essential oil.